 Step #3: Invest Regularly

-Once you’ve begun investing, you’ll want to continue investing on a steady basis for many years.
+Once you’ve started investing in the stock market as a beginner, you’ll want to continue investing on a steady basis for many years.

 The more money you invest, and the longer you keep your money invested, the more money you’ll earn.